-Under subsection (a)(1)(A), this act applies to all personal property that was originally classified as a community property by the state at the time in which it was acquired.
+Under subsection (a)(1)(A), this act applies to all personal property that was originally classified as a community property by the state at the time atin which it was acquired.
 The current location of the personal property is not relevant for application of this act.
-Thus, if A and B were married in state X (a community property state), acquired a car there, and eventually moved to state Z (a non-community property state) where A eventually dies, then the car would be subject to this act, even if the car was left in storage in state Y.
+Thus, if A and B were married in state X (a community property state), acquired a car there, and eventually moved to state Z (a non-community property state) where A eventually dieds, then the car would be subject to this act, even if the car was left in storage in state Y.

-Under subsection (a)(1)(B), this act applies to "income, rents, or profits, and appreciation, or other increases" derived from or traceable to community property under (a)(1)(B)(i) in addition to "income, rents, or profits, and appreciation, and other increases" from separate property under (a)(1)(B)(ii) in those states where such income is considered community property but not those states where income of separate property is separate.
-At the same time, subsection (a)(1)(B)(ii) makes this act applicable to "appreciation[]s or other increases" in separate property that result from community effort or expenditures of "time, toil, or talent" of a spouse in community.
+Under subsection (a)(1)(B), this act applies to "income, rent, profit, appreciation, or other increases" derived from or traceable to community property under (a)(1)(B)(i) in addition to "income, rent, profit, appreciation, and other increase" from separate property under (a)(1)(B)(ii) in those states where such income is considered community property but not those states where income of separate property is separate.
+At the same time, subsection (a)(1)(B)(ii) makes this act applicable to "appreciation[] or other increase" in separate property that result from community effort or expenditures of "time, toil, or talent" of a spouse in community.

-This reference in this subsection to "income" should be read to include net income, rather than the gross income, from community property, as well as things produced from community property (i.e., "appreciations and other increases"), even if not technically revenue producing.
-Thus, if a \$500,000 house were purchased completely with community funds and increased in value to \$700,000 after spouses moved to a non-community property state, then the entire house, not merely \$500,000 in value, is classified as community property.
+Theis reference in this subsection to "income" should be read to include net income, rather than the gross income, from community property, as well as things produced from community property (i.e., "appreciations and other increases"), even if not technically revenue producing.
+Thus, if a \$500,000 house were purchased completely with community funds and increased in value to \$700,000 after the spouses moved to a non-community property state, then the entire house, not merely \$500,000 in value, is classified as community property.
 Similarly, crops produced from a community property farm and a foal produced from a horse that is owned as community property are also considered to be community property.

-Subsections (a)(1)(B) also applies not only to income, rents, and profits from community property produced prior to moving to a non-community property jurisdiction, but also after the move.
-Indeed, in the former case, such a rule would be unnecessary as all community property states already characterize income, rents, or profits derived from, as well as appreciations or other increases in, community property as community property.
-The rule in subsection (a)(1)(B)(i), however, is necessary to be clear that even after spouses move to a non-community property state, the incomes, rents, and profits produced by community property acquired prior to the move are still community property after the move to a non-community property state.
+Subsection (a)(1)(B) also applies not only to "income, rents, and profits, appreciation, or other increase" from community property produced prior to moving to a non-community property jurisdiction, but also after the move.
+Indeed, in the former case, such a rule would be unnecessary as all community property states already characterize "income, rents, or profits, appreciation, or other increase" derived from, as well as appreciations or other increases in, community from community property as community property.
+The rule in subsection (a)(1)(B)(i), however, is necessary to be clear that even after spouses move to a non-community property state, the "incomes, rents, and profits, appreciation, or other increase" produced by community property acquired prior to the move are still community property after the move to a non-community property state.
 Thus, interest produced from a community property savings account is still treated as community property after A and B move from state X (a community property state) to state Z (a non-community property state), irrespective of the location of the account.